About Us

 Power Shedding

+Most households on Merseyside should have received a leaflet from SP Energy Networks "Preparing for a power cut".
+Power cuts are now considered a serious threat from cyber attacks as well as adverse weather.
 Planned systematic power shedding does not present the same issues as a total area wide blackout.
-Rota Load Disconnection blocks will be introduced and switched off in turn, on a ‘rota’, for a period of three hours.
+If possible Rota Load Disconnection blocks will be introduced and switched off in turn, on a ‘rota’, for a period of three hours.
 If the level of electricity shortfall increases, more blocks will be switched off.
 Cordless phones, phones via a switchboard, normal internet and email are likely to fail immediately.
 Mobile phone cell sites [2 hrs], battery satellite phones [5 hrs].
 However it is anticipated that arrangements put in place by the Merseyside Resilience Forum, Blue light, and other partners will cope with these three hour geographically rotated power disconnections.
 Airwave has adequate contingency fallback provision.

 RAYNET provides resilient PBR Repeaters [auto 3+ hrs backup] as well as equipment for each Local Authority and the Merseyside Resilience Forum Partners [12v / vehicle power backup].
 RAYNET Control has 24/7/365 [12v and mains backup], and fibre to the premises with uninterruptable power supply on router and phone.

 If activated Merseyside RAYNET will provide a daily bulletin, and contact point for other Radio Amateurs on Merseyside [144.650 MHz at 8.00am UK clock-time every morning].
 Operational nets will be allocated other frequencies.
-144.650 will be the equivalent of an emergency traffic calling channel.
+144.650 MHz will be the equivalent of a community information calling channel.
 For further details please contact the County Co-ordinator G8WHR (QTHR)

 Emergency Contact